stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Roadblocks -  [49.06](https://youtu.be/O06zjbC55HM?t=2946) - Tyler Wales

 > Roadblock : Marketing does'nt want to start marketing a message that development can't deliver.
+> Flipside : Development needs direction from marketing on what to build.